top of page

 Daughters seem confused, jetty fringes fluttering

-H: I have a proper degree – from a fine University – perhaps I may be of assistance?
+H: As previously mentioned, my good woman, I have a proper degree - from a fine old University - perhaps I may be of assistance?

 M(eyeing H’s non-gold-epauletted jacket): Appreciated - but I feel their grasp of punctuation and fine handwriting would be better served by Milord - (to B) - you could offer me, say, 500 of your English pounds to teach them?